Types of DNS Records with Examples

 A record

 The A record is the most common form of DNS record.
-An A record points to an IP address for a website or domain name.
+An A record points a domain name to an IPv4 address.

-A record’s primary application is for IP address lookups.
-A web browser can load a webpage using the domain name by using an A record.
-We can therefore access websites on the Internet even though we don’t know their IP addresses.
+Its primary application is IP address lookups.
+A web browser can load a webpage using the domain name by resolving its A record, which is how we access websites without knowing their IP addresses.

-For example, if you can have an A record for www.example.com that points to its hosting server’s IP address 192.168.0.1
+For example, you can have an A record for www.example.com that points to its hosting server's IP address, such as 93.184.216.34.

 AAAA Record